 Command Function

 ?
 Print list of all parameter setting commands

 D Toggle debug mode

 DI Return status of digital inputs

 DO Return status of digital outputs

+DON#nn Set digital output nn on

+DOFF#nn Set digital output nn off

+DOFF#0 Set all digital outputs off

+LOCKON Lock indicator front panel in operating mode

+LOCKOFF Unlock indicator front panel in operating mode

 RESETCONFIGURATION Reset all parameters to default values.
 Active software features are saved, but calibration settings are erased.

 NOTES:

-The DI command returns a sequence of 32 ON or OFF messages, indicating the status of digital inputs 1-32.
-The DO command returns a sequence of 16 ON or OFF

-messages, indicating the status of digital outputs 1-16.
+- The indicator must be in setup mode to use the RESETCONFIGURATION command.
+This command clears all calibration values and provides no OK response. - The DI command returns a sequence of 32 ON or OFF messages, indicating the status of digital inputs 1-32. - The D0 command returns a sequence of 16 ON or OFF messages, indicating the status of digital outputs 1-16. - For commands ending with "#nn", nn is the digital output (01-16) being set on or off.